 Despite the far-reaching nature of GDPR, there remains a significant number of companies who seem unaware of the extent to which GDPR will affect them.
 Many erroneously believe it will not affect them at all, while others are simply ignorant of the idea in general

 Significant changes between the Data Protection Act 1998 and GDPR include:

 - There will be more emphasis on how an organisation is using data

 - Businesses will require explicit consent in order to process user data

 - Organisations will require parental consent when it comes to data of a minor

 - Data subjects will have strengthened rights on how their data is used

-This infographic includes how data subjects must have clear notifications of data purpose, obtaining consent and evidence to consent.Download infographic
+This infographic highlights what organisations will now be required to do to comply with GDPR.
+These obligations include how data subjects must have clear notifications of data purpose, obtaining consent and evidence to consent.Download infographic

 Virtual College can help your organisation become GDPR ready.
 Click to read about more resources that can help your business with staff management, compliance training and internal audits.